 To have so many people coming together to pray for others was fantastic.
 I cannot recall another prayer event where, during open prayer, one struggles to get a word in edge ways due to the heart and enthusiasm of the participants!
-This was a great foretaste of the 5:17 Prayer Conference coming up in October. (click here for details)

 Thank you to all attended, we are so grateful for your support and prayers, these being the foundation of our ministry!

 Article by Daryl Booth, Administrator, South Asian Concern